Pat Trammell: Playing career

 President John F. Kennedy stands with attendees of the Football Hall of Fame Dinner.
 L-R: White House Army Signal Agency (WHASA) staff member, Jack Rubley; University of Alabama football coach, Bear Bryant; WHASA staff member, John J. Cochran (in back); University of Alabama quarterback, Pat Trammell; University of Alabama President, Dr. Frank Rose; President Kennedy; sportscaster, Mel Allen; Young Boozer, Jr.; Birmingham News sports writer, Benny Marshall; Alabama businessman, Tom Russell; and Jeff Coleman.

-Trammell was selected Academic All-American, was named the 1961 SEC Most Valuable Player, SEC Player of the Year, All-SEC (First Team) Back of 1961 season (AP, UPI) and All-SEC Academic Selection.
+Trammell who was selected Academic All-American, was named the 1961 SEC Most Valuable Player, SEC Player of the Year, All-SEC (First Team) Back of 1961 season (AP, UPI) and All-SEC Academic Selection.
 He was voted as the 1961 Collegiate Player of the year by the Touchdown Club of Atlanta.
-He was chosen as the 1961 Most Valuable Back by the Birmingham Monday Morning Quarterback Club.
-He was chosen to receive the Most Valuable Player Award for 1961 by the Nashville Banner.
+He was chosen as the 1961 Most Valuable Back by the Birmingham Monday Morning Quarterback Club and received the Most Valuable Player Award for 1961 by the Nashville Banner.
 He finished fifth in the voting for the Heisman Trophy, which was won by halfback Ernie Davis of Syracuse.
 Although the Birmingham Touchdown Club SEC player of the year award did not begin until 1979, he has been publicly honored and recognized by this organization on multiple occasions.
-By becoming the 1961 permanent Team Captain, Pat Trammell had his hand prints and cleat-prints stamped into the Walk of Fame in 1961 as "most outstanding player" on the ingress of Denny Chimes on the Quad at the University.
-This was the last time that this designation was ever made.
+By becoming the 1961 permanent Team Captain, Pat Trammell had his handprints and cleat-prints stamped into the Walk of Fame as "most outstanding player." (the last time that this designation was ever made.)